Automattic/jetpack/projects/plugins/wpcomsh/README.md

 1. Clone the [wpcomsh git repo](https://github.com/Automattic/wpcomsh/) into `wp-content/mu-plugins` of that site.
 2. Then, either copy or symlink the `wp-content/mu-plugins/wpcomsh/wpcomsh-loader.php` file to `wp-content/mu-plugins`.
    It acts as a "loader" for wpcomsh and we need this because plugin folders put into `mu-plugins` are not automatically loaded like plugins in `wp-content/plugins`.
-3. Run `git submodule update --init --recursive` to clone and initialize the submodules (you'll need to run this again to pull in later updates to the submodules).
-4. From the project root run `composer install` to install composer based dependencies.
+3. From the project root run `composer install` to install composer based dependencies.

-Note: if you decide to download the zip of wpcomsh from the GitHub repo, it won't work as that zip doesn't contain all the git submodules which wpcomsh depends on.

 If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `trunk` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
 Make sure to test thoroughly on a WoA dev blog and send the PR to your team for review.